 Cons

 - Intense competition: by already established food chains and local food sellers necessitates unending efforts on customer acquisition and retention.
-The fact that there is saturation in the market in terms of prime locations may affect the profitability and growth opportunity of new franchisees.
+The saturation of prime locations in the market may affect the profitability and growth opportunities of new franchisees.

-- Dependency on location: this is a major factor that affects success rate, whereby the location selected may not experience great footfall and thus generate income.
-The best locations are usually associated with expensive rent that may be used to influence the total profitability margins.
+- Dependency on location: this is a major factor affecting success rate, as the selected location may not experience high footfall and thus generate income.
+The best locations are usually associated with high rents, which may influence total profitability margins.

-- Complexity of operations: needs regular monitoring of quality management, personnel and inventory planning.
+- Complexity of operations: requires regular monitoring of quality management, personnel planning, and inventory.
 The food businesses are active and do not enable passive investing, and franchisees should invest a lot of time in the business.

 - Regulatory compliance: food businesses require various licenses, inspections and must comply with shifting regulations.
 This leads to continual administrative burden and possible cost of compliance that should be factored in operation.

-- Seasonal variations: the demand may impact on the regularity of cash flow especially when there is an monsoon or a time of extreme weather when footfall is expected to fall.
+- Seasonal variations: demand may affect cash flow regularity, especially during monsoons or other extreme weather, when footfall is expected to decline.
 Such variations are very important in planning an operation to be sustainable.

 - Turnover: the fast-paced challenges of the food service industry demand that recruitment, training, and management is an ongoing process.
-Turnover may affect the quality and efficiency of the service as well as the level of customer satisfaction and business performance.
+Turnover may affect the quality and efficiency of service, as well as customer satisfaction and business performance.

 - Location research: must be comprehensive and contain competitor analysis, demographic research, and footfall analysis.
 Spend some time learning the local tastes and seasonal changes to determine the best locations of outlets to make them successful.